espressif/arduino-esp32/docs/en/api/espnow.rst

 ESP-NOW Peer Class
 ******************

 The `ESP_NOW_Peer` class represents a peer device in the ESP-NOW network.
+It is an abstract class that must be inherited by a child class that properly handles the peer connections and implements the `_onReceive` and `_onSent` methods.

 Constructor
 ^^^^^^^^^^^